johnno1962/Xtrace/README.md

     [Xtrace setDelegate:delegate]; // delegate must not be traced itself [Xtrace forClass:[UILabel class] after:@selector(setText:) callback:@selector(label:setText:)];

-Callbacks for specific methods can be used independently of full Class or instance tracing.
-"after" callbacks for methods that return a value can replace the value returned to the caller something like a variation on "aspect oriented programming".

     // void method signature for UILabel
     - (void)setText:(NSString *)text;